• Zachary Mollica

 Known for projects that demonstrate ways to put together non-linear bits of tree, I've started to apply the same set of tools for close observation to a broader range of building materials and sources.

-At work, I'm an Assistant Professor at the University of Toronto's Daniels Faculty, after completing a two year term as faculty's inaugural Emerging Architect Fellow.
+At school, I'm an Assistant Professor at the University of Toronto's Daniels Faculty, after completing a two year term as faculty's inaugural Emerging Architect Fellow.
 Previously, I lived in and led Hooke Park, a 350-acre working forest that hosts architecture students from around the world.

 Outside of school, I make drawings by 3D scanning objects and environments around me.
 I also consult on projects for groups wanting to use these same tools.